Board Certification: Psychoanalysis in Psychology

 Consumers, professionals, employers, insurers, credentialing organizations, legal systems and licensing boards all consider the American Board of Professional Psychology (ABPP) certification the best measure of competence within a particular psychological specialty.

 Increased knowledge through access to ABPP specialty CE credits.

 Interaction with other distinguished psychology specialists.

 Opportunity for contributions to the profession.

-The American Board of Psychoanalysis in Psychology
+The American Board and Academy of Psychoanalysis